scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 For sufficiently big machines, it can lead to sub-optimal execution due to frequent context switches, thread migration, broken cache-locality, and finally to a load imbalance when some threads have finished their work but others are stuck, thus halting the overall progress.

-For example, Intel OpenMP runtime library (used by NumPy/SciPy) may keep its threads active for some time to start subsequent parallel regions quickly.
+For example, Intel OpenMP [*]_ runtime library (used by NumPy/SciPy) may keep its threads active for some time to start subsequent parallel regions quickly.
 Usually, this is a useful approach to reduce work distribution overhead.
 However, with another active thread pool in the application, it impairs performance because while OpenMP worker threads keep consuming CPU time in busy-waiting loops, the other parallel work cannot start until OpenMP threads stop spinning or are preempted by the OS.

+.. [*] Other names and brands may be claimed as the property of others.

 Because overhead from linear oversubscription (e.g. 2x) is not always visible on the application level (especially for small systems), it can be tolerated in many cases when the work for parallel regions is big enough.